-One of the effects of a national candidate running for president on a platform with... ahem, questionable racial ideas is that the extreme racists in our society are emboldened, like those in the Alt-Right sphere, which is defined by the Southern Poverty Law Center (SPLC) as:
+One of the effects of the President-elect running on a platform with... ahem, questionable racial ideas is that the extreme racists in our society are emboldened, like those in the Alt-Right sphere, which is defined by the Southern Poverty Law Center (SPLC) as:

 "The Alternative Right, commonly known as the Alt-Right, is a set of far-right ideologies, groups and individuals whose core belief is that 'white identity is under attack by multicultural forces using 'political correctness' and 'social justice' to undermine white people and 'their' civilization.
 Characterized by heavy use of social media and online memes, Alt-Righters eschew 'establishment' conservatism, skew young, and embrace white ethno-nationalism as a fundamental value."

 It has been argued that it's the core support for Donald Trump's entire campaign.

 In an effort to illustrate how much of this is out there on the Innerwebz, the Anti-Defamation league maintains a database of hate symbols called "Hate on Display" — including those that are pretty much only seen on the web.

 In the past few months, two symbols used on Twitter, Facebook, and other social media channels made it into this ... hall of fame.

 The first is the (((echo))) symbol, used by racists on Twitter and Facebook to identify what they call "Jewish controlled institutions" or Jewish users, frequently tied to comments and articles about Donald Trump.
 For example, writing (((banker))) to imply that the word "Jewish" should be added to it.